below/HelloSilicon/README.md

 No change was required.

 ### Listing 9-7
-Instead of a shared `.so` library, a dynamic Mach-O libary was created.
-Further information can be fore here: [Creating Dynamic Libraries](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/CreatingDynamicLibraries.html)
+Instead of a shared `.so` ELF library, a dynamic Mach-O libary is created.
+Further information can be found here: [Creating Dynamic Libraries](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/CreatingDynamicLibraries.html)

 ### Listing 9-8
 The size of one variable had to be changed from int to long to make the assembler happy.